My Take On The Tentsile Stingray Tree Tent

 IMG_1029-1.jpg

-Continue reading “My Take On The Tentsile Stingray Tree Tent”
+Learn More “My Take On The Tentsile Stingray Tree Tent”

 Fly Tying Tools Of The Trade

 If you’re anything like me, walking into the local fly shop and throwing down $3.00 for a fly is just painful.
 I remember purchasing a big hopper in Eastern Idaho for a specific stretch of water.
 Given the cost, I “wisely” opted to buy only one.
 Three casts later, a large brown took it off the surface as soon as the bug hit.
 After what seemed like a few seconds he broke me off, and my hopper was never seen again, at least, not by me.
 It is experiences like this that have led me to tie my own flies, as well as times I’ve fished waters with zero luck, only to notice the hatches and make mental notes.
 After some time at the vise and a little creativity, I’ve come back with my own fly and left with success.
 But, if your Grandpa didn’t teach you to tie and you’re new to the sport, where should you start?
 Below are a few of the essential tools of the fly tying trade.
 All recommendations are items that I personally own and tie flies with.
-Continue reading “Fly Tying Tools Of The Trade”
+Learn More “Fly Tying Tools Of The Trade”